brandur/org/articles/accessible-apis.md

-Many providers get users started off on their API by pointing them to an extensive set of documents, which often feature examples that can be followed through for a quick introduction.
-Although this is a time-proven technique, it's imperfect for a variety of reasons:
+Many providers get users started off on their API by pointing them to an extensive set of documents, designed to help build a conceptual model for those users to leverage later when they start to build something with it.
+Because asking users to consume significant documentation upfront is a lot to ask these days, a common pattern is to include a set of examples and tutorials to help get users up and running as quickly possible.
+These are effective and time-proven techniques, but there's still room for improvement.
+Consider these
+problems:

 * API behavior must be documented exhaustively as developers have no easy way of checking particular cases for themselves.
 This documentation is expensive